UISP API

 Does UISP API integration replace UISP?

 Not necessarily.
-UISP can remain useful for network visibility while ISPAgents coordinates billing, payments, support, inventory, and access workflows.
+UISP can remain useful for network visibility while ISPAgents coordinates billing, payments, support, inventory, and access workflows after the field mappings and write boundaries are clear.

 What should be imported first?